tomsajan/netio-exporter/netio_an/an_en.md

 More universal way to install it is via docker.
 Please follow the guide on the provided [link](https://prometheus.io/docs/prometheus/latest/installation/#using-docker).

-For any way of installation, a configuratino file for Prometheus (`prometheus.yml`) must be provided.
+For any way of installation, a configuration file for Prometheus (`prometheus.yml`) must be provided.
 Below is a minimal working example for scraping the Netio Exporter.
 ```
 # my global config